zebrunner/carina/docs/automation/api.md

    ]
 }
 ```
-This approach is useful when structure of array item is pretty complex.
+This approach is useful when a structure of array item is pretty complex.
 So it makes sense to specify item attributes only once doing it inside #list operation.
 This approach also allows to choose amount of array items dynamically.
 But note that you should specify all properties for each item so this view can be not used for negative tests when you need to miss some properties.

-#### Validation of responses with array
+#### Validation of responses with an array
-Sometimes you could face situation when you need to validate presence of only one (or couple) item in JSON array ignoring rest items.
+Sometimes you could face a situation when you need to validate presence of only one (or couple) item in JSON array ignoring rest items.
 In such case you can use validation option ARRAY_CONTAINS.
 Here is code sample:
 ```